top of page

 Magnitude of x, with upper limit of d/2

-Magnitude of f(x), with lower limit d and upper limit of c + d /2, wi the a scalar limit of d/2.
-Substitute x for any equation.
+Magnitude of f(x), with lower limit, C, and upper limit of C + d /2, with the scalar upper limit of d/2.
+Substitute any equation for x.
 This is simplified differential calculus:

 © Xerqon ABN 97661410108 2025